 What are examples of clamps?

-Clamp styles include C-clamps, bar clamps, pipe clamps, and handscrews.
-Bar clamps have adjustable arms that are easily widened or narrowed to fit the work piece and, therefore, requires fewer turns of the screw spindle, compared to a C-clamp, to hold the piece tightly.
+Clamp styles include C-clamps, bar clamps, pipe clamps, deep-throat bar clamp, one-handed bar clamps, spring clamp, ratchet-action band clamp, mitre clamp, and hand screws.
+Bar clamps have adjustable arms that are easily widened or narrowed to fit the workpiece and, therefore, requires fewer turns of the screw spindle, compared to a C-clamp, to hold the piece tightly.

 Proper use of a bar clamp: